MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-4/index.md

 ### Milling

 I downloaded the `Tarantino-F_Cu.gbr` and `Tarantino-PTH-drl.gbr` files, imported them to CopperCAM where they were immediately nicely aligned without the need to do anything.
-Really, this course has thus far gone suspiciously smoothly.
-I configured the dimensions to have 1mm margin and 1.6mm thickness for the material, checked that tools were correctly configured and set the contours with 4 passes + 1 for pads.
+Really, this course has thus far gone suspiciously smoothly as I have somehow managed to avoid finding every single potential problem this time, now I have only had many.
+I configured the dimensions to have 1mm margin and 1.6mm thickness for the material, checked that tools were correctly configured and set the contours with 4 passes + 1 extra for pads.
 I exported the `.nc` files and was a bit confused for a second as it felt like exporting a single file, but upon checking all that was necessary was there.

-I vacuumed the platform inside the machine, installed the 0.2-0.5mm 60deg V-bit, sanded the copper side of my material and covered the bottom with the double-sided tape fully to ensure maximum stability, with which I then attached it to the most level seeming spot on the platform, parallel to its edges.
+I vacuumed the platform inside the machine, installed the 0.2-0.5mm 60deg V-bit, sanded the copper side of my material and covered the bottom with the double-sided tape fully to ensure maximum stability, with which I then attached it to the most level-seeming spot on the platform, parallel to its edges.
 I turned on the machine, configured VPanel and set the XY-origin a couple millimeters inward from the bottom-left corner for safety.
 I set the Z-origin there as well with the paper trick, making sure I was as careful with the bit as possible.
 I lifted the bit, imported the `CopperCAM-T1.nc` file and watched it engrave for approximately 12 minutes with the given settings, the results of which can be seen below as first entirely fresh and then vacuumed.

 ![Freshly engraved PCB](fresh-engrave.webp)
 ![Vacuumed fresh PCB](clean-engrave.webp)